co3moz/angular4-notes/README.md

 ### Investigating created project

+> Before going deeper make sure you opened the project with an IDE software.
+I recommend Visual Studio Code or WebStorm..

 In project folder we can see `e2e` folder, `src` folder, and some files. `e2e` folder contains end to end testing stuff.
 We will check it after.
 All our project source  stuff are in `src` folder.
 Other files contains information about configurations, required packages etc. We will check them when we need.

 Inside of `src` folder there are multiple files.
 The most important file in this folder is `index.html` file.
 This file is the highest point of our project.
 If you open it you will see something like this.